folio-org/mod-circulation/doc/loanrules.md

 ## Fallback policy

-There always must be a set of three lines with a fallback policy for each type like `fallback-policy: l no-circulation`.
+There always must be a line with a set of three fallback policies, one for each type like `fallback-policy: l no-circulation r no-request n no-notice`.
 It must be after the priority line and before the first rule.

 For `priority: last-line` it must be after the last rule.